faker419/crypto_mining/_pages/study.md

 ### 3.2.3 Deployment Scale and Strategy

 The deployment will begin with one modular unit, designed to operate semi-autonomously with minimal on-site staff.
-As profits are realized, additional S21 XP Hyd units will be procured to fill the HK5 to full capacity.
-Following that, further expansion to multiple containers is anticipated in 12–18 month cycles based on performance and reinvestment metrics.
+As profits are realized, the solar setup will be expanded to boost its contribution from the initial 60% to 97% in 11 months.Following that, additional S21 XP Hyd units will be procured to fill the HW5 to full capacity based on performance and reinvestment metrics.

-**Each container will be:**
+**The container will be:**

 - Installed on pre-prepared concrete pads with integrated utility access